Multiple RV Batteries

 Qwik-Fill™ 12-Volt Battery Watering System with Filler

-Remote battery watering systems lets you fill all batteries to proper electrolyte
+Remote battery watering system lets you fill all batteries to proper electrolyte

 levels from a single fill tube, using a simple hand pump.
 Safer and more accurate than conventional filling.